 What is First Friends?

 First Friends facilitates cross-cultural exchange through friendship, connecting Vanderbilt University international students with Americans on and off campus.
 An annual program coordinated by International Students & Scholar Services (ISSS), First Friends begins each academic year as hundreds of students travel from around the world to study at Vanderbilt.
 International students join First Friends to experience American life and culture.
-At the same time, they bring unique experiences from their home countries that they are ready and willing to share with new American friends.
+At the same time, they bring unique experiences from their home countries that they are ready and willing to share with new friends.

 How Does it Work?

 First Friend partners schedule visits with one another but are encouraged to meet at least once a month.
 Time spent together need not be extravagant.
-American partners often invite students for a family meal as a good starting point.
+Partners often invite students for a family meal as a good starting point.
 Many students simply want to see how Americans live on a daily basis.
 An invitation to a routine family activity may be more interesting than a special performance or planned event.
 Because First Friends is intended to be a cultural exchange, the relationship should be reciprocal.
-Students and U.S. partners alike are encouraged to take the initiative in sharing their own cultural practices in this mutual friendship experience.
+Students and partners alike are encouraged to take the initiative in sharing their own cultural practices in this mutual friendship experience.

 In Their Own Words

-“First Friends is a wonderful program that offers so much to both the visiting student and the American partners.
+“First Friends is a wonderful program that offers so much to both the visiting student and the partners.
 Through our family’s participation in the program, we have made friends with people from cultures that we might never have come into contact with otherwise.
 For us, the Match Day Picnic is the perfect starting point.
 From there, we have enjoyed cultural exchanges of food, sport, family and ideas.”

-Brad & Michelle Ungurait, American partner
+Brad & Michelle Ungurait, Partner

 “First Friends is about giving and taking.
 My First Friend, Barbara, has a lot she can give me.
 She offers me rides in her car and invites me to her house for dinner.
 With all that comes great conversation, laughter, and learning about the ‘American way of life.’
 But the program also gives me the opportunity to share my culture with someone who hasn’t been to my home country.
 The First Friends program is a great way to meet people from Nashville who are not necessarily part of the Vanderbilt community where I spend most of my time anyway.
 I am grateful for the hospitality and friendship.
 It certainly makes my American experience richer.”